Microsoft/azure-docs.cs-cz/articles/cognitive-services/bing-visual-search/quickstarts/csharp.md

         static string imagePath = @"<path_to_image>";
     ```

-3. Vytvořit metodu s názvem `GetImageFileName()` k získání cesty pro vaši image:
+3. Create a method named `GetImageFileName()` to get the path for your image:

     ```csharp
     static string GetImageFileName(string path)